This article is for “expat entrepreneurs” and “digital nomads”–US citizens who live outside the US and operate a location-independent business.

 - Operating through a company in Hong Kong does absolutely nothing for a lifestyle business that doesn’t bank in Hong Kong.
 Some expat entrepreneurs seem to think that it lends their company legitimacy, but there’s no one to show your company’s legitimacy to.
 No one even has to know that your business is held by a non-US company.
 Using a Hong Kong company just for “legitimacy” is like staging a play with no audience—you’re spending money to impress no one because no one cares.

 - It’s not necessary for US tax purposes (or any other purpose) to bank outside the US.
 Some expat entrepreneurs seem to think their non-US company will be subject to US tax if it banks in the US.
 This may lead them to open a Hong Kong company so they can bank in Hong Kong.
 But this line of analysis is flawed from the beginning—simply banking in the US does not cause a non-US company to be subject to US tax.
-See this article for more detail on how this works.
+Click here for more detail on how this works.

 Some special structuring is required to open a US bank account under a non-US company, and it can be difficult to open a US bank account without visiting the US in person.
-See here for how I help expat entrepreneurs solve these problems.

 If you’re putting together a start-up or you simply must bank in Hong Kong, then you get to deal with the hassle of a Hong Kong company.
 But there’s no need to deal with those hassles for a lifestyle business that banks in the US (or anywhere outside of Hong Kong).